We bring you 5 hidden gem Birmingham restaurants, so that you can go off the beaten path with confidence.

 Opus – on Cornwall Street a short walk from St Philip’s Cathedral – offers fine dining and class without stuffiness.
 We’re long-term fans of this Birmingham restaurant and the team’s commitment to sourcing top-quality ingredients.
-Opus is worth a visit any time of the year, but their Source Dinners where they invite the farmers, fishermen and winemakers they work with to the restaurant are a treat for any foodie.

-Opus currently offers two courses at lunch and dinner for £32.50.
+Opus currently offers three courses at lunch and dinner for £32.50.
 A typical menu would be a starter of leek and haddock fishcake with poached egg and butter sauce, followed by grilled Jimmy Butler’s pork cutlet with colcannon mash, baby leeks, apples and crispy pork.
 A lighter lunch menu is also available from £9.95.

 Don’t miss Opus’s seasonal offers on delights such as lobster and oysters!